ctron/package-drone/README.md

 Hopefully some time package drone can:

 * Provide access to bundles by an OBR layout
-* Provide access to bundles by an OSGi R5 repository layout
 * Act as a fully functional Maven M2 repository

 What it is not designed to do